Catching and Preparing Mahi Mahi

 - 1 lb Mahi Mahi fish fillet

 - 1/2 teaspoon salt

 Directions : Prep Time: 10 mins – Total Time: 25 mins

-- Pour the beer into the bottom of a saucepan (if using fresh lemon juice, toss the leftover lemon rind in with beer) and place a collapsible vegetable steamer over the beer.
+- Pour the beer into the bottom of a saucepan.
+(If using fresh lemon juice, toss the leftover lemon rind in with the beer.)
+Then place a collapsible vegetable steamer over the beer.